-Our Hydrogel-Based Formulation Technology ELUTYX
+Our Hydrogel-Based Formulation Technology

-We apply our expertise with ELUTYX to the development of products for local programmed-release of known, FDA-approved therapeutic agents for a variety of ophthalmic diseases and conditions and to ophthalmic wound closure.
+We apply our expertise with an established bioresorbable hydrogel-based formulation technology to the development of products for local programmed-release of known, FDA-approved therapeutic agents for a variety of ophthalmic diseases and conditions and to ophthalmic wound closure.

-ELUTYX is based on the use of a proprietary form of PEG.
+Our bioresorbable hydrogel-based formulation technology is based on the use of a proprietary form of PEG.
 Our technical capabilities include a deep understanding of the polymer chemistry of PEG-based hydrogels and the design of the highly specialized manufacturing processes required to achieve a reliable, preservative-free and pure product.
 We tailor the hydrogel to act as a vehicle for local programmed-release drug delivery to the eye and as an ocular tissue sealant.